-My research focuses on access to justice in post-conflict settings, with a specific knowledge and experience working in Rwanda and East Africa.
-My journey began as a Fulbright scholar to Switzerland, where I researched the clandestine rescue of Jewish children to Switzerland during WWII, to escape Nazi persecution.
+My research focuses on access to justice in post-conflict settings, with specific knowledge and experience working in Rwanda and the Great Lakes Region of Africa.
+This journey began as a Fulbright scholar to Switzerland in 2011-2012, where I researched the clandestine rescue of Jewish children to Switzerland during WWII, to escape Nazi persecution.
 Conducting oral history testimonies with 70 survivors of the Holocaust showed me what is possible when asking questions of past history and memory.

 I was then offered a position in Rwanda, where I supported the Genocide Archive of Rwanda, Kigali Genocide Memorial, Aegis Trust, in documentation and preservation.
-In Rwanda I discovered incredible stories of resilience, honest stories about the atrocities that occurred during the 1994 genocide, and how traditional justice mechanisms have not done enough to bring the country back together.
-Therefore, my research focuses on memorial sites, spaces, and processes in Rwanda, looking at symbolic meaning for psychosocial healing for survivors.
-How do symbolic reparations and memorials help survivors reenter society and best confront their past?
-Through the interviews and conversations I conduct, a common theme arises: feeling a sense of justice is a personal thing, it is different for each survivor.
-However, researchers can translate these needs to government and decision-makers after speaking with local Rwandans, and truly understanding what they need in order to feel that justice has been achieved.
+In Rwanda I discovered incredible stories of resilience, honest stories about the atrocities that occurred during the 1994 genocide, and how traditional justice mechanisms are still trying to bring the country back together.
+Therefore, my research focuses on memorial sites, spaces, and processes after genocide, exploring meaning-making via remembrance practices.
+Through the interviews and conversations I conduct, a common theme arises: feeling a sense of justice is highly personal.
+I’ve been fortunate to researcher and identify cross-cutting themes which can translate the perspectives and needs of individuals and communities to government and decision-makers.